isographlabs/isograph/docs-website/docs/introduction.md

 ### How do components receive their data?

-You may have noticed that when we called `data.avatar_component({})`, we did not pass the data that the avatar needs!
-Instead, when the component is rendered, Isograph will `read` the data that the avatar component needs, and pass it to `Avatar`.
+You may have noticed that when we rendered `<data.Avatar />`, we did not pass the data that the `Avatar` needs!
+Instead, when the component is rendered, Isograph will `read` the data that the `Avatar` component needs, and pass it to `Avatar`.
 The calling component:

 - only passes additional props that don't affect the query data, like `onClick`, and
 - does **not** know what data `Avatar` expects, and never sees the data that `Avatar` reads out.
 This is called **data masking**, and it's a crucial reason that teams of multiple developers can move quickly when building apps with Isograph: because no component sees the data that another component selected, changing one component cannot affect another!